Lagna2375926/CarbonFootprintCalculator/README.md

-# CarbonFootprintCalculator
+# Carbon Footprint Predictor

-Carbon Footprint Predictor is a web application that estimates embodied carbon emissions for building projects using a machine learning model.
-Users input key design and material parameters to receive accurate CO₂e predictions.
-Built with Streamlit and XGBoost for an efficient and user-friendly experience.
+**Carbon Footprint Predictor** is a web application that estimates the embodied carbon emissions (CO₂e) of building construction projects based on key design parameters.
+This tool helps architects, engineers, and sustainability professionals assess and minimize the environmental impact of their projects using machine learning.

+---

+## Features

+- Predicts embodied carbon emissions based on inputs like floor area, number of floors, concrete volume, steel mass, climate zone, and transport radius.
+- Uses a trained XGBoost regression model for accurate predictions.
+- Interactive and user-friendly interface built with Streamlit.
+- Easily accessible via a public URL using ngrok tunneling (for local development).

+---

+## Technologies Used

+- Python
+- Streamlit
+- XGBoost
+- Pandas
+- NumPy
+- Joblib
+- Pyngrok